-The NEST 2016 will be conducted at 56 major towns and cities all over India on May 28, 2016 (Saturday), 10:00 am - 1:00 pm.
-Based on the performance in NEST 2016, a common Merit List of the candidates will be prepared and posted on NEST 2016 website on June 17, 2016.
-The successful candidates will be asked to participate in an admission/counselling process and the admission will strictly be according to the Merit List until all the seats are filled.
+The NEST 2018 examination will be conducted at multiple centres (major towns or cities) all over India on June 02, 2018 (Saturday), 10:00 am - 1:00 pm.
+Based on the performance in NEST 2018, a common Merit List of the candidates will be prepared and posted on NEST 2018 website (www.nestexam.in) on June 18, 2018.
+Successful candidates in NEST 2018 exam will be asked to participate in an admission/counselling process and admission to the program will strictly be according to the Merit List.